silaspe/maths/docs/rand.md

 Actors: me and my sister as the parents, the two 6-year-olds as the kids.

-6-year-old #1: "Whydo we have to go to school?
+6-year-old #1: "Why do we have to go to school?
 Last time we went to school we had to fight a bear!"

 6-year-old #2: "Plus, it's so windy outside that the wind will pick us up!"